DunkingOreos/Cannon-Damage/README.md

 # Cannon Damage
-This plugin is specifically made to get correct cannonball statistics for use when calculating untrimmed slayer.
+This plugin is specifically made for gathering cannonball statistics for use when calculating untrimmed slayer.

-The plugin will start when it detects the placement of a cannon, including the shattered relics ornament kit cannon, and will stop once the cannon is picked up.
-The overlay will remain on screen for 60 seconds after the cannon is picked up to allow time for a screenshot or the user to write down the numbers.
+Once enabled, the plugin will begin tracking the damage output of cannonballs, the amount of cannonballs fired, and then average the damage per cannonball.
+In order to reset the tracking, simply toggle the plugin off and then back on whenever you are ready to track again.

-ONLY damage from the cannon is supposed tracked, though if you are ranging as your main attack style when using the cannon it will count that xp as well.
-This is because you should NOT be ranging when going for untrimmed slayer WHILE using a cannon, magic will suffice.
+Although ONLY damage from the cannon is supposed to be tracked, there is a possibility that if you are using ranged as your attack style when using the cannon, itll count your damage if fired on the same tick as the cannonball.
+  This should not be an issue however, because when going for untrimmed slayer there are no tasks where you would be ranging and using a cannon.